 Board Of Directors

-The North Dakota Human Rights Coalition currently has a board of directors consisting of 13 diverse individuals
+The North Dakota Human Rights Coalition currently has a board of directors consisting of a number of diverse individuals

 Faye Seidler - Arc of Justice Award Winner, 2020